 Some business owners get self-employed workers’ compensation insurance even if they don’t have staff.
 This protects their business if they suffer an injury that keeps them from earning income.

 With the exception of Texas, all 49 states and the District of Columbia require employers to carry workers’ comp—and each state has its own spin on it.
 Some states require a business owner to provide insurance for themselves as soon as they hire a single employee, or when they reach a certain number of employees.

 Most states require employers to provide workers’ comp for full-time employees, but others also mandate coverage for contractors, temps, seasonal workers, part-time staff, and interns.
 Employee status requirements vary from state to state.
-Some states also do not require workers’ comp insurance for certain types of employees, such as family members, business partners, or limited liability company (LLC) members.
+Some states also workers’ comp insurance exemptions for certain types of employees, such as family members, domestic workers, or limited liability company (LLC) members.